Lightning-AI/litdata/README.md

   <summary> ✅ Profile loading speed</summary>
 &nbsp;

+Measure and optimize how fast your data is being loaded, improving efficiency.

 The `StreamingDataLoader` supports profiling of your data loading process.
 Simply use the `profile_batches` argument to specify the number of batches you want to profile:

 ```python